Big thank you to Gravastar for sending the P9 to review!

 Bass

-This was probably the most refreshing aspect of the P9 outside of the build.
+This was probably the most refreshing aspect of the P9 outside of the rugged build.

-Finally, a company and product targeted toward consumers that don’t overemphasize and in effect ruin the low end.
+Finally, a product targeted toward consumers that doesn’t overemphasize and in effect ruin the low end.

 There’s plenty of thump and rumble here without going overboard, and I really appreciated it.